GH Shorebird and Nature Festival

 Picture

 The Sandhill Cranes of the Washington Coast, presents an intimate look at the smallest population of sandhill cranes of the Pacific Flyway—the so-called “Canadian” or “coastal” sandhill cranes.
-With both close observation and an expansive geographic
+With both close observation and an expansive geographic scope, the presentation documents the geophylogeny, range, diet, physical characteristics, and draws from recent genetic studies on these birds.

 Photographer and writer Robert Steelquist shares his close encounters with the coastal cranes breeding in remote islands of British Columbia and Alaska, and wintering habitats in California and the Lower Columbia River.
 He shares his belief that the relationship between humans and cranes—shaped over thousands of years—is at a critical turning point due to climate change and habitat loss.